BerndiVader/MythicMobsExtension/README.md

 		utime: how many ticks until restore the blocks
 		ueffect: should there be a restore effect? true / false
 		undotnt: should the blocks be restored at all? true / false
+		ued: if true the grenade is thrown in eye direction. if false the grenade is thrown in target direction

 Example:
 ```